Gen Z leads drive to reverse Brexit

 While Brexit has slipped in the league table of public concerns, a second referendum is seen as likely at some point.

-The findings of a survey by Redfield and Wilton follow moves by Sir Keir Starmer to boost Britain’s connections with the EU.
+The findings of a survey by Redfield & Wilton follow moves by Sir Keir Starmer to boost Britain’s connections with the EU.

 Despite having been a strong opponent of Brexit, the prime minister has made it clear he has no intention of reviewing the decision based on a 52-48 majority in the referendum eight years ago.